nickovic/rtamt/README_syntax_extensions.md

 This is code architecture of RTAMT.
 ![architecture](figures/architecture.png "architecture")
 To extend temporal logic XSTL, we need to implement both Syntax and Semantics layer.
 Finally we may merge the syntax and semantics into a spec in specification layer.
 In syntax extension, we may need three steps.

 1. Define syntax
-   1. based on AMTLR.
+   1. based on ANTLR.
+   In `rtamt/rtamt/antlr/`,
    We may extend `parser` (parser.g4) and `lexer` (lexer.g4).
 ANTLR can auto generate ParserVisitor.
    1. Extend RTAMT AST node and parser.
+   In `rtamt/rtamt/syntax/node`,
    Since RTAMT utilizing its AST, we need to extend `AbstractAst`.
 This time we extend `StlAst` since XSTL is very closed to STL.
    1. Extend RTAMT AST visitor.
+   In `rtamt/rtamt/syntax/`,
    Regarding above, we may extend `AbstractAstVisitor` as well to enable any semantics layer visitors can visit.
 That is very crucial class in RTAMT.
 We extend `StlAstVisitor` since XSTL is very closed to STL.
 1. Extend semantics
+In `rtamt/rtamt/semantics/`,
 Based on the new visitor, we may extend `AbstractDiscreteTimeOfflineInterpreter` in offline fashion.
 We extend `StlDiscreteTimeOfflineInterpreter` since XSTL is very closed to STL.
 1. Merge syntax and semantics into spec.
 That connects the syntax and semantics into spec class with a few lines of codes based on `AbstractOfflineSpecification`.

+In this part of the tutorial, we want to extend `RTAMT` with a `Shift` operator as XSTL, where `shift(phi, v)` is equivalent to `once[v,v] phi`, providing a more efficient implementation of this special case.

 Here is class diagram in specific XSTL case.
+Highlighted classes are what designer needs to implement.
 ![XStlClass](figures/XSTLclass.png "XStlClass")

 ## Extend Syntax

 ### ANTLR grammar

-In this part of the tutorial, we want to extend `RTAMT` with a `Shift` operator, where `shift(phi, v)` is equivalent to `once[v,v] phi`, providing a more efficient implementation of this special case.

 In the first step, we need to extend the `STL` grammar with the new syntax and the new rules.
 We will use the name `XSTL` to denote the extended `STL` grammar.